AnalyticsForPleasure/AnalyticsForPleasure.github.io/_posts/2022-05-17-post-unicorn_part_1_shay.md

   - Unicorns
 ---

+title: "What does the term 'Unicorn' really means?"
 Today we'll start with a series of 6 posts.
 Each post will delve into an interesting research about **financial side of investing**.
 I am quite sure you all have already heard about it!